How to Fill out a Customs Form for International Shipping

 How to Fill a Customs Form

-When filling out a customs form for household goods, the complete inventory of imported goods and the packing list must be provided upon the request of the border officer.
+When filling out a customs form for household goods, the complete inventory of imported goods and the paWhen filling out a customs form for household goods, a complete inventory of imported goods and a packing list must be provided upon request by the border officer.

-The Customs form usually includes the following information:
+The customs form usually includes the following information:

 - Given and family names